calcvids/calcvids.github.io/vids/index.md

 document.cookie = “choice=1; expires=Thu, 18 Dec 2019 12:00:00 UTC”;
 </script>

-Click to go to a new page
+Click to go to a new pagecdnooin
 [go](1.md)